 The pain points reveal companies moving toward modern security models.
 Multiple postings emphasize replacing traditional VPN access with identity-based authentication, implementing zero trust frameworks, and supporting remote workforces securely.
 One posting specifically calls for expertise in "deploying and tuning ZTNA platforms" while another seeks someone to "design and implement MFA solutions using industry-standard protocols."
 Companies want to "protect systems from various cyber threats" while enabling seamless user access across hybrid and cloud environments.

-👥 What types of companies is most likely to use Cisco Duo?
+👥 What types of companies use Cisco Duo?

 Company Characteristics